 The Creative Writing Program offers a full slate of cocurricular opportunities, including

-Word Garden, a biweekly student reading series;
+Word Garden, a monthly student reading series;

 ShopTalk, interactive craft discussions with professional writers;

 Write Night, a generative, student-run writing group for fun without pressure;

 the Hendrix-Murphy internship, a standing funded position at the highly acclaimed Oxford American magazine;

 annual participation in the Southern Literary Festival literary contest and other literary competitions;

 faculty-led trips to attend and present at literary conferences and festivals, such as the Southern Festival of Books, Split This Rock, and the International Conference on the Short Story in English;

 student writing and editing projects mentored by professional writers;